Five takeaways from the Democratic National Convention

 Very few Democrats brought up the crisis from the stage.
 And while Ms. Harris addressed the issue herself during the speech, she hewed closely to previous remarks.
 She said she and President Joe Biden were “working around the clock” on a ceasefire.
 She pledged her support for Israel’s right to defend itself, and talked about the horrific terror acts committed last October in Israel, but also lamented that “the scale of suffering is heartbreaking” in Gaza.
 It was notable that one of Ms. Harris’ loudest applause lines was when she discussed the plight of the Palestinian civilians.

-The hardcore anti-Israel protesters outside the convention were never going to accept anything but a full pivot from Ms. Harris.
+The hard-core anti-Israel protesters outside the convention were never going to accept anything but a full pivot from Ms. Harris.
 But pro-Palestinian Democratic delegates who wanted to find a way to support Ms. Harris were left frustrated, too.
 Three dozen “uncommitted” Democratic delegates who won their roles to the convention as a Gaza protest had asked for speech time for a Palestinian American to address the ongoing horrors facing Gaza’s civilian population.
 The convention denied them that, even as it gave a speaking slot to an Israeli American couple whose son was taken hostage in Gaza.

 That led to a sit-in protest from those uncommitted delegates outside the United Center.